General Purpose Input Output

 Naming conventions and auto-completion

-In case of problems, it is possible to force the index rebuild right-clicking on the project and choosing Index -> Rebuild.
+In case of problems, it is possible to force the index to rebuild right-clicking on the project and choosing Index -> Rebuild.

-Port, pad and line
+Port, pad, and line

 When we use the PAL driver we need to identify which I/O pins we are going to program.
-Basically there are four sets of function in this driver:
+Basically, there are four sets of function in this driver:

-- Pad related which act on a single I/O. They need at least of two parameters: port and pad.
-The first one is a macro (GPIOA, GPIOB, GPIOC, GPIOD and so on), pad is an unsigned integer (from 0 to 15).
+- Pad related which act on a single I/O. They need at least two parameters: port and pad.
+The first one is a macro (GPIOA, GPIOB, GPIOC, GPIOD and so on), the pad is an unsigned integer (from 0 to 15).

 - Group related which act on a group of I/O. They need at least three parameters: port, mask and offset.
 Mask is a bit mask to identify which pins of the port must be programmed, offset is the offset of the mask (left shifting).